 The Erratic Rock Talk

 So no weather forecast.
 Which basically meant preparing (and carrying kit for) every feasible weather eventuality.
 I can’t say I was thrilled by the prospect.
 I had enough clothing, but had been hoping to travel light as everything that was on my back at the beginning of the trip would need to be carried every step of the way.
-This is in addition to the food and drink I’d also be carrying.
+This was in addition to the food and drink I’d also be carrying.

-The Trek To Refugio Grey
+Trekking Torres del Paine Day 1: The Trek To Refugio Grey

 Knowing that the rain might not stop for a few hours at least, I set off.
 Hiking poles in hand (I’m somewhat of a klutz, and notoriously unbalanced on descents), pack in tow.
 It was windy and rainy to the point my glasses were doing that comedy thing of being so wet I couldn’t see through them.

 After a few short, steep climbs, the rain had stopped and the sun came out.
 Lago Grey, an unexpected bright blue was behind me.
-Turning round, I could see a few small icebergs floating on the lake.
+Turning around, I could see a few small icebergs floating on the lake.

 Unfortunately, that section of the park was severely damaged by a large fire in 2011.
 The fire burned for five days and covered an area of 40,000 acres – impossible to control due to the high winds and expanses of unpopulated land.
 The terrain is recovering but the damage is still evident in the sections where the only flora is the burnt out trunks of thousands of trees.
 At Erratic Rock they’d been at pains to stress that there were no open fires allowed in the park outside of special areas in the campsites.
 It had become clear why.